maayaikeda/songplayback-pi/README.md

-# songplayback-pi
+# Play back songs with a raspberry Pi
-Play back songs from a speaker hooked up to a raspberry pi when a switch is pressed
+Play back songs from a speaker hooked up to a Raspberry Pi when a switch is pressed.
+This was written to do train birds (zebra finches) to press a button to playback songs they can learn from.